Denmark

 • Minimum filing documents in Denmark

-- applicant’s name and address;
+- name and address of the applicant;

-- exact reproduction of the trademark;
+- representation of the trade mark;

-- list of goods and/or services in accordance with the international classification; and
+- list of goods and/or services.

 • Requirements to the Power of Attorney